James H. Howard

 OCEAN: German submarines (U-Boats) rule the waters from the North Sea to the eastern American coastline.

 UNITED STATES: Congress passes the $50 Billion Lend-Lease Act giving President Roosevelt the power to sell, transfer, exchange, and/or lend equipment to any country to help it defend itself against the Axis powers.
-Meanwhile, most American's seek to distance themselves from the rest of a world at war in hopes that the United States can remain neutral.
+Meanwhile, most American's seek to distance themselves from the rest of the world at war in hopes that the United States can remain neutral.

 DIEGO, CALIFORNIA: When Lieutenant Commander Wade McCluskey called together the pilots of VF-6 in the spring of 1941 the entire event was shrouded in mystery.
 After the aviators of the Navy's Fighting Sixth had been assembled the door was locked and every man in the room was sworn to secrecy.
 Moments later a distinguished gentleman in civilian attire introduced himself as Commander Rutledge Irvine, U.S. Navy (Retired).